Hopper262/XBLA-Survival/pkg-readme.txt

 SPECIAL THANKS:

-Bruce Morrison - for making this possible
-Treellama - for adding the necessary Lua APIs
+Bruce Morrison - for making this possible treellama - for adding the necessary Lua APIs

 ----------------------------------------------------------------
 CONTACT: